Symmetry-Aware GFlowNets: Discussion and Conclusion

 GFlowNets were first proposed as an alternative to previous methods, such as MaxEnt RL \citep{haarnoja2017reinforcement}, which are biased toward states with multiple action sequences leading to them.
 However, incorrect modeling of state transition probabilities introduces another type of bias in graph generation.
 Although we believe that the previous experimental results remain valid if interpreted carefully with the problem in mind, we recommend being explicit about the correction method used in all future work.

 In this paper, we analyzed the properties of equivalent actions and proposed a simple correction method that allows for unbiased sampling from the target distribution.
 Our analysis shows that, without correction, highly symmetric graphs are less likely to be sampled, while symmetric fragments are more likely to be sampled, which is crucial for molecule discovery.
 We demonstrated that the reward-scaling technique works for both TB and DB objectives.
-Experimental results suggest that reward scaling effectively removes bias, allowing for accurate modeling of the target distribution, which is essential for sampling high-reward molecules.
+Experimental results suggest that reward scaling and flow scaling effectively removes bias, allowing for accurate modeling of the target distribution, which is essential for sampling high-reward molecules.
+The exact effect, however, depends on the reward structure of the given task.

 While our method is general and applicable to both node-by-node and fragment-based generation schemes, our theoretical guarantees rely on a specific set of predefined graph actions.
 Therefore, when designing a new set of graph actions, it is important to ensure that they share a similar structure, so that the theorems remain applicable.
 In most cases, however, the graph actions we introduced can be readily extended to incorporate additional actions.
 See \appref{app:definitions of actions} for further discussion.